huwngnosleep/caro_bot/README.md

-run this in visual studio
+run this source code in Microsoft Visual Studio